dbt-labs/corp/handbook.md

 ## Background Checks

-Fishtown Analytics is concerned about the safety of its team members and about maintaining appropriate controls to ensure that assets of Fishtown Analytics and our customer relationships and information are protected.
+dbt Labs is concerned about the safety of its team members and about maintaining appropriate controls to ensure that assets of dbt Labs and our customer relationships and information are protected.
 To reduce these risks, we will obtain and review background information of covered prospective, and, as applicable, current employees.

-Fishtown Analytics has contracted with Checkr (https://checkr.com/) to perform these background checks, which will cover criminal history for the last 7 years, sex offender search, SSN trace and Global Watchlist search.
-Fishtown Analytics may use the returned background check information to make decisions regarding employment.
+dbt Labs has contracted with Checkr (https://checkr.com/) to perform these background checks, which will cover criminal history for the last 7 years, sex offender search, SSN trace and Global Watchlist search. dbt Labs may use the returned background check information to make decisions regarding employment.
 For certain positions where the candidates financial history is relevant to the position, we may also run a check in the federal database for any financial related offenses.

-All candidates who make it to the offer stage with Fishtown Analytics must undergo a background screening according to this policy as part of the employment screening process.
-All contracts will state that employment is subject to obtaining results from an approved background screening that are satisfactory to Fishtown Analytics.
-If a candidate is unwilling to follow this process we are unable to proceed with their candidacy for any position at Fishtown Analytics.
-In the event the background check is not available at the time of hire (switching vendors or delays in processing), Fishtown Analytics will run the background check as soon as possible.
+All candidates who make it to the offer stage with dbt Labs must undergo a background screening according to this policy as part of the employment screening process.
+All contracts will state that employment is subject to obtaining results from an approved background screening that are satisfactory to dbt Labs.
+If a candidate is unwilling to follow this process we are unable to proceed with their candidacy for any position at dbt Labs.
+In the event the background check is not available at the time of hire (switching vendors or delays in processing), dbt Labs will run the background check as soon as possible.
 The same adjudication guidelines will apply to current employees as they do with prospective employees.

 ### Disclosure and Authorization